Last updated on February 15, 2023

 The best things in my blogging journey, so far, is the time and freedom I have.
 I can work from anywhere I want, and work on my own hours.
 I also get to help and inspire people from all over the world.

 The downside is that people have no clue how much work goes on behind the scenes.
-It takes hours to write a blog post or a script, edit a video and do all the grunt work that’s required.
+It takes hours to write a blog post or a script, edits a video and does all the grunt work that’s required.
 Then there are the lost internet connections and cafes that close just as the video finishes uploading.
 These are small things though.
-I can’t imagine what I would be doing if I wasn’t blogging. ~ Gayle Crabtree ~ YouHavebeenReviewed
+I can’t imagine what I would be doing if I wasn’t blogging. ~ Gayle Crabtree ~YouHavebeenReviewed

 However, the worst of my blogging journey has been the inability to start off my new blog, as planned.
 I had been trying for a perfect start, but then things did not happen as desired due to certain unexpected events, and I had to postpone the plans.
 However, I’m gradually working on it.